Welcome to Why Affiliate Marketing

 Why Use Affiliate Marketing

-Affiliate marketing is a favored web marketing strategy, as it can have a significant impact on increasing the amount of traffic to your site.It can be cost effective, and you can benefit from gaining links from established web sites and online marketers.
-Top affiliates, or super affiliates as they are sometimes referred to as, have spent years developing and promoting websites so are aware of all the tips and tricks to create an online presence.
+Affiliate marketing is a favored web marketing strategy, as it can have a significant impact on increasing the amount of traffic to your site.
+It can be cost effective, and you can benefit from gaining links from established web sites and online marketers.
+Top affiliates, or super affiliates as they are sometimes referred, have spent years developing and promoting websites; so they are aware of all the tips and tricks to create an effective online presence.

 Do you still need convincing that affiliate marketing is a tool you should use?
-Just look at the success of others:Back in 1996 Jeff Bezos a book seller set up an online book store.
+Just look at the success of others: Back in 1996 Jeff Bezos a book seller set up an online book store.
 Amazon implemented an in house affiliate scheme, and since then has become one of biggest online stores on the Internet today.

 An affiliate scheme helped an auction site grow to what it is today.
-The ebay in house partnership scheme was set up in the late 1990s and resulted in a massive increase of sign ups.
+The eBay in house partnership scheme was set up in the late 1990s and resulted in a massive increase of sign ups.

 What are the Affiliate Marketing Models